Articles & Guides

 7. Rosa Parks

-Born in 1913, Rosa Parks was a civil rights activist.
-Her decision to not give up her seat on a segregated bus in Alabama led to her arrest on December 1, 1955 and the momentum needed for Montgomery Bus Boycott and subsequent desegregation of public transportation in Alabama.
+Born in 1913, Rosa Parks was a civil rights activist is one of the most well-known Black women in history.
+Her decision to not give up her seat on a segregated bus in Alabama led to her arrest on December 1, 1955, and provided the momentum needed for Montgomery Bus Boycott and subsequent desegregation of public transportation in Alabama.
 The United States Congress has since honored Parks as “the first lady of civil rights” and “the mother of the freedom movement.”

 8. Katherine Johnson